pharo-project/pharo-website/site/documentation.md

 A collection of awesome Pharo libraries, tools, frameworks and software.
 [Link](https://github.com/pharo-open-documentation/awesome-pharo)

-### On Twitter
+%### On Twitter
+%

-Follow on twitter to get notified of new pages: [https://twitter.com/PharoOpen](https://twitter.com/PharoOpen)
+%Follow on twitter to get notified of new pages: [https://twitter.com/PharoOpen]%(https://twitter.com/PharoOpen)

 </div></div>